 In comparison to Baby Boomers, Millennials and Gen Zers are also 48 percent more likely to say that they started a business because they had an idea that they were passionate to bring to the marketplace.
 And thanks to the ease with which you can start your own business, the process has become much more comfortable for newer generations who are looking to become their own boss.
 Because of the rise of online marketplaces, and low code or no-code and outsourced development, it’s become easier to run a business from the comfort of your own home.

 7. What Percentage of Small Businesses Fail?

 One of the biggest fears that people who start their own business have is the risk of failure.
 And it’s not an unrealistic fear.
-As a matter of fact, more than 50 percent of small enterprises fail in the very first year, and more than 95 percent of small startups fail within the first five years (Convergehub, 2019).
+As a matter of fact, the latest statistics show that more than 20 percent of small enterprises fail in the very first year, and nearly 50 percent of small startups fail within the first five years (Bureau of Labor Statistics, 2021).

-Now this statistic shouldn’t discourage you from starting your own business.
+Now, this statistic shouldn’t discourage you from starting your own business.
 In fact, it should do the opposite.
 By knowing why and how the majority of small businesses fail within their first year, you can plan a business strategy to overcome potential risks that might come your way.
-Of course you won’t be able to completely eliminate all risk, but it will help you better understand what you can do in different scenarios that are likely to arise.
+Of course, you won’t be able to completely eliminate all risks, but it will help you better understand what you can do in different scenarios that are likely to arise.

 8. What Is the Primary Reason That New Businesses Fail?